 Having to go back out to the car to dig for change because the store wants me to give them change from their change they made for me.

-All a part of the phrase, all living out the words…
+All a part of global missions.
+All part of the phrase, all living out the words…

 All my new life.